Davisville Yard: History

-There used to be an upper yard having 2 parallel stub tracks plus a shorter stub siding all running parallel to the former Belt Line Railway line (today the Kay Gardner Beltline Park).
+There used to be an upper yard with two parallel stub tracks plus a shorter stub siding all running parallel to the former Belt Line Railway line (today the Kay Gardner Beltline Park).
 Another track, located on an incline, connected the upper and lower yards; today, a short stub siding on the west side of the yard is all that is left of that connecting track.
 Various pieces of work equipment were stored in the upper yard.

 Davisville was Toronto's sole subway yard until 1966, when Greenwood Yard opened.
 Subway car deliveries were also shifted to Greenwood at this time.
 While usage of it began to wane, it remained active even as the larger Wilson Yard opened in 1978.
 The yard became deactivated after 1993, when repairs were required to a retaining wall to the south of the yard.
 Even after this work was completed, the yard remained inactive as the TTC had become quite satisfied with the temporary storage and maintenance arrangement during the closure.
 The yard was temporarily reactivated during the 1995 Russell Hill subway accident, and also during the retirement of older rolling stock (H-1/H-2, M-1).
 The subway yard was formally reactivated in June 2002, a few months prior to the opening of Line 4 Sheppard.

 In November 2018, the TTC completed the extension the carhouse over tracks 3 and 4 on the east side of the building.
 Track 3 is the wash track and track 4 is utilized for interior cleaning and floor washing of the vehicles.
 Before the extension, tracks 3 and 4 were long enough for only four-car trains within the carhouse building, and the overhead doors on the north and south end had to remain open to service six-car TR trains.
 The open doors also exposed equipment to freezing in winter.
 With the extension, the TTC can use tracks 3 and 4 for the overnight storage of six-car TR trains.